Particular/docs.particular.net/Content/NServiceBus/running-nservicebus-on-windows.md

 <!--
 title: "Running NServiceBus on Windows"
 tags: ""
-summary: "<p>NServiceBus relies on a few key pieces of infrastructure in order to run properly.
-This page gives you an overview of the requirements for running NSerivceBus on the windows platform.</p>
+summary: "NServiceBus relies on a few key pieces of infrastructure in order to run properly.
+This page gives you an overview of the requirements for running NSerivceBus on the windows platform."
-<h2>Queuing system</h2>
-"
 -->

 NServiceBus relies on a few key pieces of infrastructure in order to run properly.
 This page gives you an overview of the requirements for running NSerivceBus on the windows platform.